-The number of fatal opioid overdoses nationwide has been steadily increasing since 1999, according to numbers from the National Vital Statistics System.
-In 2017, 47,600 people in the U.S. died after overdosing on an opioid.1
+For decades, the number of fatal opioid overdoses nationwide had been steadily increasing, according to numbers from the National Vital Statistics System.
+But in 2018, the number of overall opioid deaths dropped to 46,802.

 There has been a dramatic increase in deaths related to synthetic opioids (mainly fentanyl) in recent years in the state.
 Between 2012 and 2017, these deaths jumped more than 1,000 percent (from 162 to 2,126).